 Legend has it the fast-food chain even went as far as replacing all of the doors in all their locations so they opened both ways.
 (Let the customer decide if she wants to “push” or “pull” before ordering her tailor-made Whopper.)

-Customer experience is now the ultimate competitive differentiator.
+Simply put, CX is now the ultimate competitive differentiator.
 But mastering it means mastering customer data management.
-Fail to do so, and you risk losing to competitors who already have.
+Fail to do so, and you risk losing to competitors.

 It’s now a race to level the playing field with companies like Amazon and Netflix.

-These businesses, and other major players like them, have already invested in best-in-class customer databases that unify first-party data in a central location and make the single customer view (or 360-degree customer view) the center of their entire marketing and data infrastructure.
+These businesses, and other major players like them, have already invested in best-in-class customer databases that unify first-party data in a central location and make the single customer view the center of their marketing and tech infrastructure.

 5 keys to customer data management

 But you’re probably swimming in acronyms that do little to provide clarity on a path forward.
-So, consider this post the CliffNotes® on the topic of customer data management.
+So, consider this post the CliffNotes® on customer data management.

 1) Customer data management is a practice, not a type of technology.

-When it comes to customer data management (and, in turn, improving customer retention and customer loyalty) the tried-and-true framework of ‘people, process, technology’ certainly applies.
+When it comes to customer data management (and, in turn, improving customer retention and customer loyalty) the tried-and-true framework of ‘people, process, tech’ applies.

-Although a chief data officer (CDO) or head of CX may lead the effort, it should be a collaboration between the business stakeholders responsible for marketing and CX and their counterparts in data, analytics, and marketing technology.
+A chief data officer (CDO) or head of CX may lead a CDM effort.
+But it should really be a collaboration between marketing and CX and their counterparts in data science/analytics.

-It’s important that both sides work together to define the overarching data strategy and clearly define use cases that map to business outcomes.
+It’s vital both sides work to define the company’s data strategy and clearly define use cases that map to business outcomes.
 Otherwise, you’ll end up with incomplete, disconnected, or uncoordinated outcomes that don’t support your use cases.